dtaht/blog-cerowrt/content/post/oldest_active_queue_first.md

 * with per station queuing we've dramatically improved bandwidth and aggregation

+* By applying fq_codel to each station queue we're fitting in more different flows, with (sometimes not quite) enough queuing for tcp to scale well

 * with airtime fairness we are servicing more stations, with less latency

 * Some benchmarks have shown enormous improvements in airtime efficiency